Lawrence Wright (American football)

 Lawrence D. Wright, III (born September 6, 1973) is an American former professional football player who was a safety for two seasons with the Cincinnati Bengals of the National Football League (NFL) during the 1990s.
 Wright played college football for the Florida Gators, winning a national championship in 1997.
 Thereafter, he played in the NFL for the Bengals.

-Early years
+Early life

 Wright was born in Miami, Florida in 1973.
 He attended North Miami High School and Valley Forge Military Academy in Wayne, Pennsylvania.

 College career

 Wright accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Steve Spurrier's Florida Gators football team from 1993 to 1996.
 He led the Gators with 109 tackles as a junior in 1995.
 During Wright's senior season in 1996, Wright was one of the team captains and the Gators posted a 12–1 record and won the 1996 Bowl Alliance national championship by defeating the top-ranked Florida State Seminoles 52–20 in the 1997 Sugar Bowl.
 That same year, he also won the Jim Thorpe Award, recognizing the best defensive back in college football, and was a first-team All-Southeastern Conference (SEC) selection in 1995 and 1996.
 He finished his Gator career with 331 tackles, five interceptions, eight forced fumbles and four fumbles recoveries.

 Wright was named to the SEC Academic Honor Roll for four consecutive years, and was a CFA Scholar-Athlete in 1996.
 He graduated from Florida with a bachelor's degree in building construction in 1997, and was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 2007.